MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 ### To create a partition

 Workplace Analytics admins create partitions on the **Settings** page.
-This procedure consists of four sub-tasks:
+This procedure consists of four sub-tasks, which you complete at the indicated step in the following procedure:

 | Sub-task | Step | Notes |
 | -------- | ---- | ----------- |